Raiders celebrate exchange students from Catalonia, Germany

 Diaz said she plans to introduce her new classmates to Catalonian sports, and one of her biggest takeaways staying with the Sobel family was discovering some of her new favorite foods.

-Sobel shares her sister’s love for culinary adventure, and though she’s anxious to perfect her Catalonian pronunciation, she’s also eager to try traditional Catalonian foods like paella, Catalonian tortillas, omelets, and patatas.
+Sobel shares her sister’s love for culinary adventure, and though she’s anxious to perfect her Catalonian pronunciation, she’s also eager to try traditional Catalonian foods such as paella, Catalonian tortillas, omelets and patatas.

 “I’m really excited to see cultural things,” Sobel said.
 “She was telling me about flamenco dancing.
 I want to try that.”

-Though conversations about collaboration have been going on for five years, Marsh said the German program is now successfully entering their second year of student exchange, after German school administrators reached out to principals all over the US hoping for collaboration.
+Though conversations have been going on for five years, Marsh said the German program is now successfully entering its second year of student exchange, after German school administrators reached out to principals all over the United States hoping for collaboration.

 And Marsh answered the call.

-RHS junior Allie Reed said she was nervous about traveling to Grafing this past June—her first time leaving the United States— but was surprised to find Germany filled with warm people ready to welcome her to Grafing.
+RHS junior Allie Reed said she was nervous about traveling to Grafing in June — her first time leaving the United States — but was pleasantly surprised to find Germany filled with warm people ready to welcome her to Grafing.

-Reed said her “family” sent her a Rummy game set in the mail after she left to return to the states, and kept the connection alive in her heart, and hopes to spend a semester in Germany and considering spending her entire last year there as well.
+Reed said her exchange family sent her a Rummy game set in the mail after she left to return to the states and kept the connection alive in her heart.
+She said she hopes to spend a semester in Germany and is considering spending her entire last year there as well.

-For her “sister," German Sophomore Sophie Rinderknecht, her personal project was about one German industry she remained especially proud of: BMW.
+For her exchange sister, German sophomore Sophie Rinderknecht, her personal project was about one German industry she remained especially proud of: BMW.

 “Everything is bigger here (in America),” Rinderknecht said.
 “We have shorter lessons, and many more subjects (in Germany).”

-Marsh said the program is enjoying immense success, and already has a full roster of 40 applications for next year’s trip, and hopes to explore the possibility of one day bringing students to Vietnam, Cambodia, and India.
+Marsh said the program enjoys immense success and already has a full roster of 40 applications for next year’s trip.
+She said she hopes to explore the possibility of one day bringing students to Vietnam, Cambodia and India.

-While the students are here in Vermont, for however brief a time, Alonso and Marsh said the students’ new “siblings” will get to see as much as possible.
+While the students are here in Vermont, for however brief a time, Alonso and Marsh said the students’ new exchange siblings will get to see as much as possible.

-“They’re going to the Tunbridge fair on Sunday,” Alonso said. “how much more Vermont does it get?"
+“They’re going to the Tunbridge fair,” Alonso said. “how much more Vermont does it get?”

 (0) comments